Grandparent as teacher! Create learning fun on video chats.

 If you were with your toddler, preschooler, or young grandchild in person today, you’d be teaching, right?
 All the time!
-It’s what Grandmas do – counting out plates as we set the table, naming body parts as we soap up a grandchild at bath time, telling them that baby kangaroos are called joeys.
+It’s what Grandmas and Grandpas do – counting out plates as we set the table, naming body parts as we soap up a grandchild at bath time, telling them that baby kangaroos are called joeys.

 Among the greatest learning opportunities, of course, is reading.
 Picture books are easy to read on an iPad or other video chat device, and little ones can’t get enough.
 Check out my post on easy picture book reading to learn more.